Data Manager

 Open and Display Files

-If the Data Manager preference Auto Display Files On Open is set to Yes (the default), ENVI automatically displays the data upon opening.
-If the preference is set to No, then select how you want to display the data, as described in the Manually Display Files section.
+If the Data Manager preference Auto Display Files On Open is set to Yes (the default), ENVI automatically loads the data into the view when it is opened.
+If set to No, select how you want to display the data in the view, as described in the Manually Display Files section below.

 1. Open the Data Manager with one of the following: